maeek/ha-aux-cloud/README.md

 1. Make sure you have [HACS](https://hacs.xyz/) installed
 2. Go to HACS > Integrations
 3. Click the "+" button and search for "AUX Cloud"
+  > [!NOTE]
-  > Note: the integration is not available in HACS yet.
+  > The integration is not available in HACS yet.
 You can install it by adding custom repository instead.
 4. Install the integration
 5. Restart Home Assistant